Time to Find a Job?

 - Talent Egg is a Canadian job search resource designed specifically for students and recent graduates.
 It helps you explore career paths, connects you to top employers, and find meaningful work.

-- Career Options online magazine is Canada’s top publication for advice on careers and education for post-secondary students.
+- Career Options online magazine offers advice on careers and education for post-secondary students.
 It covers topics ranging from making the most of your education, to transitioning from the classroom to the workplace.
 It is published by the Canadian Association of Career Educators and Employers (CACEE) and offers valuable guidance and practical tips.

 The best part about these resources is that they offer a wealth of information saving you the time it takes to do research.
 This leaves you more time to network and follow-up with future employers.